proftakis/myrepo/README.md

 # myrepo
-this is demonstration repository for my students in ese1025 at LCIT
+## this is demonstration repository for my students in ese1025 at LCIT

+It just feels so great to be alive!